Elective Title: 93MI860 — PALLIATIVE MEDICINE

-Other Faculty: Dr. Rafael Rosario; Dr. Gregory Gramelspacher; Dr. Claire Willard; Mary Smith-Healy, RN; Dr. Lyle Fettig; Judy Hetzel, MSW, Nancy Fogle, MSW; Carmen Masterson, NP; Eddie Journey, Spiritual Advisor
+Other Faculty: Dr. Rafael Rosario; Dr. Gregory Gramelspacher; Dr. Claire Willard; Dr. Lyle Fettig; Mary Smith-Healy, RN; Judy Hetzel, MSW, Nancy Fogle, MSW, Megan Porter, MSW; Carmen Masterson, NP; William Johnson, Spiritual Advisor

 - 1) Recognize the value of expert symptom management as well as emotional, social, and spiritual support in care of seriously ill patients and their families (SBP2)

 - 2) Demonstrate history and physical skills with special focuses on symptom evaluation and use of skills to prognosticate in serious illness (PC1)

 - 3) Demonstrate communication skills integral to the support of seriously ill patients, goals of care discussions, and family meetings (ISC2)